 Rachel C. John represents owners, developers, design professionals and other members of the construction community on general business, transactional and litigation matters.
 She has significant experience navigating contract, procurement and project management issues on large public construction projects and in reviewing and drafting professional service and construction agreements, including for alternative delivery models such as design-build.
 Her experience includes bid protests and other disqualification appeals in procurement, grant funding compliance (e.g., FHWA, HUD, FEMA), dispute resolution, construction claims, surety and insurance issues, and representing clients in city, state and federal courts and administrative proceedings.

-Ms. John is certified by the Design-Build Institute of America as an Associate Designated Design-Build Professional.
+Ms. John is a member of the ABA Forum on Construction Law.
+She is certified by the Design-Build Institute of America as an Associate Designated Design-Build Professional.

 News & Events